prominenceai/deepstream-services-library/docs/api-tracker.md

 DslReturnType dsl_tracker_dcf_new(const wchar_t* name, const wchar_t* config_file,
     uint width, uint height, boolean batch_processing_enabled, boolean past_frame_reporting_enabled);
 ```
-This service creates a unqiuely named DCF Tracker component.
+This service creates a uniquely named DCF Tracker component.
 Construction will fail if the name is currently in use.
 The `config_file` parameter for the DCF Tracker is optional.

 **Parameters**
 * `name` - [in] unique name for the IOU Tracker to create.